 Litter the way with roadblocks, detours and dead ends.

 4. Link chains of rising action to heighten suspense

-Good rising action is dependent on there being suspense.
-When we don’t know what happens – and want to know, urgently – we keep going to the climax.
+When we don’t know what happens – and want to know, urgently – we keep going until the climax.

 It’s like the children’s song, ‘There was an old woman who swallowed a fly’.
 It starts: